 Persistent glare, halos or starbursts are uncommon with larger ablation zones and small beam lasers.

 Yes there are, but LASIK surgery remains the best alternative for most people.
 The most common LASIK alternatives are outlined below:

 - PRK: PRK is a surface ablation procedure used for patients whose corneal shape or thickness makes LASIK an inappropriate choice.
 This procedure is often referred to as “no-cut LASIK.”
 The recovery time of PRK is often longer than with LASIK.
 However, PRK may be a better alternative for certain occupations or lifestyles.

 - Phakic IOLs or ICLs (Intraocular Contact Lenses): Phakic IOLs and ICLs are, in essence, implantable contact lenses that supplement, rather than replace, the eye’s natural lens.

-- Clear Lens Extraction: Clear lens extraction is the removal of the natural lens of the eye (as occurs during cataract surgery) with replacement by an intraocular lens implant.
+- Clear Lens Extraction: Clear lens extraction—or refractive lens exchange—is the removal of the natural lens of the eye (as occurs during cataract surgery) with replacement by an intraocular lens implant.

 Can I afford LASIK surgery?

 Although LASIK is a significant investment, a lifetime of glasses and/or contact lenses is considerably more expensive.
 In addition to accepting VISA, MasterCard®, American Express® and Discover®, we offer several financing options including fixed, low monthly payment plans and no-interest payment plans for up to 18 months for qualified applicants.
 In the long run, the difference between the cheapest and the best LASIK surgery center may only be a few dollars a month.
 A properly equipped and well-designed laser facility along with a well-trained, experienced staff is a considerable investment, but is necessary to achieve consistently good results.